21 Chester Place

 In regards to the dialogue of the story in the beginning, there was no reason to use the in-motion footage with Gomez filing the gates because it didn’t go with the story line (although you do have to look closely to see Gomez or you would easily miss him standing there).
 That opening scene is only a few seconds long and most people would probably not notice Gomez standing there, but perhaps would just briefly see the mailman walking down the sidewalk before the scene changed (which is what the producers were probably hoping).

-Is it possible that in that opening scene, they actually used one of the in-motion stock footage’s of the real house and overlaid the matte painting over the footage?
+Is it possible that in that opening scene they actually used one of the in-motion stock footage’s of the real house, and overlaid the matte painting over the footage?
 Yes, they used that technique every so often just to create an illusion of activity in front of “The Addams Family” house.
 Every once in a while throughout the shows course, one of the stock footage’s that was filmed at 21 Chester Place was used to simulate some activity in front of the house (usually either at the very beginning of an episode or during a scene transition).
 They used a similar technique in the series to also create night scenes with rain, lightning, and even rocket missiles shooting-out from an upstairs window in one episode.

-Although it was just a few seconds of one of the original in-motion stock footage’s that was filmed at 21 Chester Place (with one of the matte paintings of “The Addams Family” house overlaying the footage), they used it every once in awhile just to make “The Addams Family” house seem more real.
+Although it was just a few seconds of one of the in-motion stock footage’s that was filmed at 21 Chester Place (with one of the matte paintings of “The Addams Family” house overlaying the footage), they used it every once in awhile just to make “The Addams Family” house seem more real.

 ————